evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 ## Performance

-The Chevrolet Equinox EV FWD has a maximum power of 159 KW (216 hp/213 bhp) and a total torque of 320 nm (236 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7 seconds
+The Chevrolet Equinox EV FWD offers modest performance with a maximum power of 159 kW (216 hp / 213 bhp) and a total torque of 320 Nm (236 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7 seconds and has a top speed of 190 km/h (118 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging